masc-ucsc/docs/docs/pyrope/04-variables.md

 * conditionals (`if`) update valids independently for each path

-* A tuple is valid check is false if any of the tuple fields are invalid
+* A tuple has the valid set to false if any of the tuple fields are invalid

 * The valid computation can be overwritten with the `valid` method

-[^clear]: Non register variables are initialized to zero each cycle too, the valid is cleared at the same time.
+[^clear]: Non-register variables are initialized to zero each cycle too, the valid is cleared at the same time.